Set a Default Menu Entry and Timeout

 Note: If using a Virtual Machine, setting a Main menu default will not work unless the VM has full write access to the USB drive.
 Using RMPrepUSB+QEMU (F11) or VBox+VMUB will work.
 Using VMWare+Plop or QEMU_MENU_TEST (run as admin).cmd, etc. will not work correctly.

-Remove the 'Set default menu entry and timeout' menu item
+Remove\move the 'Set default menu entry and timeout' menu entry

 To prevent the user from using the ' set default' menu, it can be removed from the Main menu using a setting in the \_ISO\MyE2B.cfg file: